Prejudice persists or wisdom awakens. In lucid moments of wise discernment, one feels relieved and blessed, privately.

 - Goodness and mercy remain unaltered.
 The story of the Good Samaritan has value for eternity.

-- No economic system yields more brilliant and profitable insights, than capitalism that consciously embraces human potential.
+- No economic system yields more brilliant and profitable insights, than capitalism that consciously embraces the human potential.

 - Avoid becoming enmeshed in politics or politicians of any stripe.
 If they are not all about public service, pass them by, then replace them.

 - If there has ever been a prime opportunity (or desperate need) for capitalism to find its heart (and essential sanity), it’s now.
 This requires deepening the brilliance of leadership, at every level.